 When it comes to indoor plants, cats occasionally have a tendency to bounce around and tip the pot over, creating a huge mess.

-Actually, your cat poses a greater threat to your plant than does your plant.
+Actually, your cat poses a greater threat to your plant than your plant.
 Therefore, preventing and keeping your cat from eating Bromeliad is mainly for your plant’s good.

 Constant nibbling of the leaves and stems and digging the pot may uproot the plant, which can hinder its growth and also cause them to die.